FaithAlone.net

 • Or, the early Muslims all knew it was corrupted, and this fact was only denied hundreds of years later by people who wanted those facts to go away

-I see no incentive for the early accounts to fabricate flaws in their own scripture.
-However, I see massive incentive for later Muslims to downplay or deny these flaws.
+It is not easy to see an incentive for the early accounts to fabricate flaws in their own scripture.
+However, it is very easy to see an incentive for later Muslims to downplay or deny these flaws.

 Different Arabic Qurans

-The version of the Quran used by most Muslims today is in the tradition of a man named Hafs, which takes after the Aasim ibn Abi al-Najud Qira'at.
+The version of the Quran used by most Muslims today is in the tradition of a man named Hafs ibn Sulayman (706-796 AD), which takes after the Aasim ibn Abi al-Najud Qira'at.
 The final version of this tradition was canonized in 1924, in Cairo, Egypt.
 The second most popular Quranic text, used mostly in Northern Africa, is in the tradition of Warsh, which takes after the Nafi al-Madani Qira'at.

 These two Arabic texts have ~5000 textual variants, which include entirely different words in some verses.
 They are not merely differences in diacritical marks, or different pronunciations of the same word used in different dialects of Arabic.
 The words themselves are different, in some cases.